22388o/ethereum-indexer/README.md

 Make sure you have (`pre-commit`)[https://pre-commit.com/] installed. `pre-commit` is part of the dev dependencies in this repo.
 You just need to run `pre-commit install` once you are in the correct poetry python environment.
 Also, make sure, that after you opened the PR all checks pass.
 Otherwise, the PR **will not be merged**.

+Also, make sure to lint modules individually before pushing.
+Otherwise, the pylint git action will fail.
+Navigate to the root module directory `cd server/` and run `pylint --recursive=y .`.

+Note: Pylint is not part of pre-commit config because it does not play well with the monolithic structure of the project.

 ### TODO

 1. Dockerfile